-Once in a while, an idea is born that is so elegantly simple and perfectly obvious, it seems incredible that no-one had thought of it before.
-The Peckham Coal Line is such an idea.
+Occasionally, an idea is born that is so elegantly simple and perfectly obvious, it seems incredible that no-one had thought of it before.
+The Peckham Coal Line is just such an idea.

 A disused railway siding that once brought coal to the Rickett Cockerell coal yard in the centre of Peckham would be transformed into a new green space, taking New York’s successful High Line as its inspiration, but with a uniquely Peckham character of its own.
 The 1km elevated linear park would create a new connection between Peckham town centre and the isolated but rapidly developing Queens Road area – whilst bringing some much needed greenery and calm to a hectic urban environment.
 Passing above rail-scapes, Victorian industrial architecture, back streets and estates, the route offers a peaceful alternative to the traffic-choked streets for cyclists and pedestrians, with great views and much-needed breathing space.

 Peckham has severe and enduring levels of deprivation that make it one of the poorest areas in the country.
 And it undoubtedly has an image issue, no thanks to a certain 80s sitcom.
 Rye Lane, its central thoroughfare and thriving shopping area, is not a typical high street.
 The narrow pavements are piled with crates of fruit and veg from the open-fronted shops; the noise of meat saws, music and traffic can be deafening; the smells overwhelming, the crush and rubbish maddening.
 Naming the project ‘The Coal Line’ recognises the area’s grimy ungentrified past – and present – as a centre of manufacture and toil.
 It doesn’t attempt to sound pretty or natural, and nor should it.